DeMutombo/space-x-launches/README.md

 # Space X Rocket Launch Date

-Space-X Launche date is an app that gets you the latest tates the a rocket was launched including pasted launches, failed or successful launch.
+Space-X Launche date is an app that gets you the latest dates of rocket launches including pasted, failed or successful launches.
 The launch data is retrieved from the spacex-graph-ql API [https://api.spacex.land/graphql/](https://api.spacex.land/graphql/).
-The home page presents you with two cards, latest launch and next comming launch, when you click on the card it give details of launch.
+The home page presents you with two cards, latest launch and next comming launch, when you click on the card it give details of the launch.

 <img src="public/images/screenGrab.png">